facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 It’s an ongoing process of coordinating spending, income sources, investments, and taxes over time.

-This section explains how retirement income actually works—and why coordination often matters more than individual tactics.
+This section explains how retirement income decisions actually work—and why coordination often matters more than individual tactics.

 If You’re New Here

-If you’re exploring whether Mark Sharp Retirement may be a good fit, the resources below explain how retirement income decisions are coordinated over time—and how we approach those decisions with structure and clarity.
+If you’re exploring whether Mark Sharp Retirement may be a good fit, the resources below explain how retirement income decisions are coordinated over time.

 This firm focuses specifically on retirement income coordination for retirees and near-retirees.